Display device location

 1. Start Qt Creator.

-3. Select the ArcGIS Maps 200.1.0 Qt Quick C++ app project template (or a later version) and click Choose.
+3. In the New Project dialog, in the left frame, under Projects, select ArcGIS.
+Then select the ArcGIS Maps 200.5.0 Qt Quick C++ app project template (or a later version) and click Choose.
+This will launch the template wizard.

-3. At the Project Management dialog, the option to Add as a subproject to root project is only available if you have already created a root project.
-Ignore this dialog for this tutorial.
-Click Next.
+8. In the Project Management template, the option to Add as a subproject to root project is only available if you have already created a root project.
+If you have a version control system set up, you can select it in the dropdown but it is not needed to complete this tutorial.
+Click Finish to complete the template wizard.

 Set your API key